Growing up can be Overwhelming

 A staff of highly-trained mental health professionals are skilled in a variety of treatment areas such as: anger, anxiety, grief, trauma, and much more.
 Visit our BCA website for additional information on those programs and services.

 Crisis Intervention Services

 For immediate and serious care, we offer three crisis intervention programs that deliver treatment as soon as it’s needed.

 MOBILE CRISIS RESPONSE

 For children and adolescents experiencing crisis, our Mobile Crisis Response Team is designed to provide a quick and seamless response out in the community through the deployment of mental health clinicians and peer support/recovery coaches directly to the person(s) in need.

 If you or someone you know is experiencing a mental health or substance misuse crisis, CALL (800) 688-3544

-In collaboration with local hospitals, we provide 24/7 mental health crisis response services, including suicide evaluation and prevention, to children or adolescents in emergency rooms at Catholic Medical Center or Elliot Hospital.
+In collaboration with local hospitals, we provide 24/7 mental health crisis response services, including suicide evaluation and prevention, to children or adolescents in emergency rooms.
 During regular business hours, we provide crisis stabilization services at our Cypress Street location in the Emergency and Interim Care offices.

 Our team of medical personnel, including mental health counselors, psychiatrists, and nurse practitioners, provide immediate care for crisis management through the transition of the child or teen, to the appropriate follow-up care.